-Julie is a sixteen-year-old girl who is struggling to eat, sleep and function because of a deep shame that she has around romantic feelings for another girl.
+Julie is a sixteen-year-old girl struggling to eat, sleep and function because of a deep shame that she has around romantic feelings for another girl.
 Her parents are conservative and religious.
 They believe that homosexuality is a sin.
 She is scared to tell them because she is already feeling ashamed she has these feelings.
 She feels like she is a bad person, and this has led to shame.
-Her shame is so internalized that she is starting to believe that she doesn’t deserve food and clothing.
+Her shame is so internalized that she believes that she doesn’t deserve food and clothing.

 Mike is a fourteen-year-old boy that is maturing faster than his classmates; he already has a beard.
 Because he is developing faster than others, he gets bullied.
 He feels like he is weird and different.
-He has strong feelings for a girl his age but is unable to talk to her because of his severe anxiety around his self-image and self-worth.
-He walks on eggshells around her and anytime she gets upset with him; he cuts himself.
+He has strong feelings for a girl his age but cannot talk to her because of his severe anxiety around his self-image and self-worth.
+He walks on eggshells around her, and anytime she gets upset with him, he cuts himself.
 He also believes that he does not deserve food and clothes.

 Being a teenager can be challenging.
 Developing an identity can feel scary.
 Teens often wonder, “what do other people think of me?”

-Sometimes parents struggle to speak to their teenagers about sex because it is difficult for them to think about.
+Sometimes parents struggle to speak to their teenagers about sex because it is difficult for them to think about it.
 Sexuality is not always binary and can be on a spectrum.
-Your teen needs to feel safe to discuss their emotions and sexuality with you, so that shame and low self-worth does not lead to painful psychological disorders.
+Your teen needs to feel safe to discuss their emotions and sexuality with you so that shame and low self-worth does not lead to painful psychological disorders.

 Here are some things to consider when speaking to your teen about romance: